Sydney New South Wales, Australia Travel Guide

 A regional seafood favorite.

-Sydney possesses a strong cafe culture.
+Sydney owns a strong coffee culture.
 A "flat white" is a popular espresso-based drink, a must-try.

 Explore local Shiraz and Chardonnay.
 Numerous local breweries produce craft beers, featuring an extensive range of styles on tap.